pokusew/nfc-pcsc/README.md

 ## Alternative usage

 You can **disable auto processing of tags** and process them yourself.
-It may be useful when you are using other than ARC122 USB reader.
+It may be useful when you are using other than ARC122 USB reader or non-standard tags.

 ```javascript
 import NFC from 'nfc-pcsc';